-If you want to know what it’s like to live in New York City, spend a long weekend in Brooklyn among commuters and local residents eating and drinking after work in a varied selection of bars and restaurants throughout Brooklyn.
+Spend a long weekend in Brooklyn among commuters and local residents eating and drinking after work in a varied selection of bars and restaurants throughout Brooklyn.

 Brooklyn only has a slightly lower population than Chicago, which would make it the 4th highest population in the US if it were its own city.

 Most tourists will visit Brooklyn on a first visit to NYC and leave thinking ‘Yeah, I could live here!’

 Best Cheap, Mid Budget and Luxury Hotels In Brooklyn, New York City

 Brooklyn isn’t anywhere near as touristy as Manhattan and just from a quick hotel search that much is apparent.